gchikovanii/Server-Management-App/README.md

 # Network Management System
 This Angular application is a network management system designed to simulate tracking network traffic, sending tickets for problem resolution, and managing ticket statuses (open and close).
-The purpose of this project is to learn and implement various Angular features.
+The purpose of this project is to learn and implement various modern Angular features.

 # Features